-The Biden Administration’s recent announcement on cannabis reform featured pardons for simple marijuana possession which may impact over 6,500 Americans.
-Additionally, the announcement included a statement that the President is initiating the administrative process to review how cannabis is scheduled under federal law.
+The Biden Administration’s recent announcement on cannabis reform featured pardons for simple marijuana possession.
+The announcement, which may impact over 6,500 Americans, also included a assurances that the President is initiating the administrative process to review how cannabis is scheduled under federal law.

-While most agree that the current placement of cannabis in Schedule I of the Controlled Substances Act (CSA) is inaccurate given the plant’s clear medical use, people are divided on how to adjust its scheduling.
+While most agree that the current placement of cannabis in Schedule I of the Controlled Substances Act (CSA) is inaccurate due to the plant’s medicinal uses, people are divided on how to adjust its scheduling.

 Current U.S. Drug Scheduling

 Reserved for drugs that do not have a medical use and have a high potential for abuse, such as heroin, LSD, ecstasy, peyote, and for now, cannabis.